Lumbago With Sciatica: Treating The Pain

 The causes of sciatica are numerous and complex.
 The primary reason is a bulging disc, but many other factors contribute to its development.
 One of the most critical factors is nerve compression.

 Nerve compression is when the nerves and blood vessels are pinched between vertebrae.
-It’s usually caused by a herniated or ruptured disc, but spurs can also cause it on the spine or bone.
+A herniated or ruptured disc usually causes it, but spurs can also cause it on the spine or bone.

 Massage therapy for sciatica